baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 title: Bot Land Cheat Sheet
 ---

 The purpose of this page is to allow quick lookups on specific things about Bot Land game mechanics.
-I wanted to consolidate this information in one place, since it was scattered all over the internet (some of the docs were available only in-game, some information only in discourse chat, etc.) You can edit this page <a href="https://github.com/baobabKoodaa/blog/blob/master/content/pages/3--botland-cheat-sheet/index.md" target="_blank">here</a>.
+I wanted to consolidate this information in one place, since it was scattered all over the internet (some of the docs were available only in-game, some information only in Discord chat, etc.) You can edit this page <a href="https://github.com/baobabKoodaa/blog/blob/master/content/pages/3--botland-cheat-sheet/index.md" target="_blank">here</a>.

 <!--<re-img
     src="honeypot.jpg"